TMS-Namespace/Outlook-Mail-Segmenter/README.md

 If segmentation accuracy is critical in your task, you will need to use more sophisticated approaches, particularly machine learning, for example, see [this paper](https://www.cs.cmu.edu/~wcohen/postscript/email-2004.pdf).
 However, you still can use this library to strip out the main mail text part, to process it further by ML.
 Moreover, there are even specialized companies that advertise WebAPI for email segmentation.

-# Performance
+## Performance

 In the current implementation, with all options on, it can process 1000 messages (including all replays, that can be 10-30 messages) in about 2 minutes, by using 6 core 9th Gen. Intel processor.

 However, there are places for more optimization.
 And of course, turning some options off may lead to significantly less processing time.

-# Dependencies
+## Dependencies
+It build with .Net Core 3.1, and :

-> Microsoft.Office.Interop.Outlook.dll
+> Microsoft.Office.Interop.Outlook.dll, v 15.0.4569.1507

  usually installed along with MS Office, and can be found in GAC.
+If you will face problems with it and .Net Core, check out [this answer](https://stackoverflow.com/questions/58130446/net-core-3-0-and-ms-office-interop)

-> HTMLAgility Nuget Package.
+> HtmlAgilityPack Nuget Package, v 1.11.37